Dangers of bottled water: plastic microparticles ingested every day

 Plastics come from fossil resources, oil and gas, which undergo chemical transformations completed by thousands of additives to provide flexibility, strength, color and impermeability.

-Additives accounting for up to 80% of the final material include bisphenols, phthalates and flame retardants, all known for their toxicity.
+Additives accounting for up to 80% of the final material include bisphenols, phthalates and flame retardants, which are known for their toxicity.

 What are the dangers of plastic?